cuigh/obelisk/README.md

 [English](https://github.com/cuigh/obelisk) | [中文](https://github.com/cuigh/obelisk/blob/master/README_zh.md)

 Obelisk is a publishing tool for markdown document library, which can help you generate HTML documents simply and quickly.
-In particular, out of personal preference, Obelisk has made a lot of optimization for the [Obsidian](https://obsidian.md) document library, which can be used as an alternative to the official publishing service.
+In particular, out of personal preference, Obelisk has made a lot of optimization for the [Obsidian](https://obsidian.md) document library, and can be used as an alternative to the official publishing service.

 ## Features